ameliashe/SocialNetworkApp/README.md

 ### Screenshots
 ![screenshots](Screenshots/mainscreenshot.jpg?raw=true&timestamp=123456)

 SocialNetworkApp is a modern iOS social media client that lets you **share moments, discover new content, and connect with friends**.
-The app delivers a clean, familiar UI, lightning‑fast feed rendering, and thoughtful details like offline caching and haptic feedback.
+The app delivers a clean, familiar UI, lightning‑fast feed rendering, and thoughtful details like offline caching.

 ---